Board Leadership | Fetter Health Care Network

 A Summerville resident, Mr. Ayers graduated from South Carolina State University with a Bachelor of Science in Accounting.
 He has received several honors, including being a part of Leadership South Carolina and has been named in the Charleston 35 & Under “Best and Brightest.”

 Aside from his position with Fetter Health Care Network, Mr. Ayers serves the Charleston community as a member of several Board of Directors including One80 Place, Charleston Trident Urban League and the SC Commission for Minority Affairs.
-Mr. Ayers is currently employed with Synovus Bank as a Commercial Banker.
+Mr. Ayers is currently employed as the SVP and Market President with Truist.

 Alison McCullough, MPH